marcelattar/Machine-Learning-FMAN45/README.md

 ## Repository Overview

+See the *2.Project Descriptions* folder for context for each of the 4 projects.

 - **A1 bundle:** Penalized regression via the LASSO, Hyperparameter-learning via K-fold cross-validation

 - **A2 bundle:** Classification of MNIST using SVM, Dimensionality reduction using PCA, Clustering of unsupervised data using K-means